Joseleon1903/AplicacionSpringMVC/AplicacionSpringMVC/README.md

 To run the quickstart with the provided build script, you need the following:

-1. Java 1.6, to run JBoss and Maven.
+1. Java 1.8, to run JBoss and Maven.
 You can choose from the following:
     * OpenJDK
     * Oracle Java SE
-    * Oracle JRockit

 2. Maven 3.0.0 or later, to build and deploy the examples
     * If you have not yet installed Maven, see the [Maven Getting Started Guide](http://maven.apache.org/guides/getting-started/index.html) for details.